jakublech/transformer/README.md

 ### Ideal Use Cases

 **Choose This Library When:**
-- Transforming business objects between layers
+- Transforming objects between layers
 - Strict type safety is required
 - Working outside Symfony ecosystem
 - Performance is critical